 How can I protect my family business in the UAE?

 Our Wills and Estates team collaborate with our corporate law department to assist clients with preserving their wealth, whether based in the UAE or abroad.
 We can assist you with the following:

 - inheritance structures

 - protecting the interests of surviving business partners and others

 Under UAE law, company shares do not pass automatically to surviving shareholders and are subject to probate if a shareholder were to die.
 This often results in a lengthy delay, causing significant business disruption and profit loss.
-Our business succession specialists and corporate lawyers can discuss a clear strategy for your organisation and draft a Will that realises your objectives and ensures the growth and stability of your business.
+Our business succession specialists and corporate lawyers can discuss a clear strategy for your organisation and draft a Will or create a DIFC Foundation that realises your objectives and ensures the growth and stability of your business.

 To book a complimentary consultation with one of our Wills and UAE inheritance lawyers, please contact us: